BU-DiSC/sware/README.md

 ## How to run

 ### Generating ingestion workload
-Use the workload generator from this repo: https://anonymous.4open.science/r/sortedness-workload/ to generate ingestion keys.
+Use the sortedness data generator from this repo: https://github.com/BU-DiSC/bods to generate ingestion keys (can specify payload size=0 to generate only keys).
 As mentioned above, the application files use the same value for both key and value of each entry (K,V pair).
 Note the path to the generated workload.

 ### B+ Tree
 1. compile using the command "make bplustree"